taps453/Java_DSA/README.md

 3. Find the first non-repeating character in a String.
 (Input -> "swiss" , Output -> w )
 4. HeXaWarE -> hExAwARe
 5. Remove duplicate from String.
+6. Find the last repeating char in string.